 If you are trying to get out of debt, I don’t recommend this budget method.
 The reason being that you need to see exactly where every single penny goes each month so you know what you can throw at paying off your debts.

-I would use this if you were debt free and really did not spend more than the same amounts on discretionary items every single month.
+I would use this if you were debt free and did not spend more than the same amounts on discretionary items every single month.